 On March 11, 2020, the World Health Organization declared the outbreak of a respiratory disease caused by a new coronavirus a pandemic.
-First identified in late 2019 and now known as COVID-19, the outbreak has impacted thousands of individuals worldwide.
-In response, many countries have implemented measures to combat the outbreak that have impacted global business operations.
-Subsequent to the statement of financial position date, the Organization was impacted by the COVID-19 pandemic, as certain operations either partially or fully shut down.
-This may negatively impact the revenue of the Organization in subsequent periods and may also lead to necessary furloughs or pay reductions for personnel.
-No impairments were recorded as of the statement of financial position date; however, due to significant uncertainty surrounding the situation, management's judgment regarding this could change in the future.
-In addition, while the Organization's results of operations, cash flows, and financial condition could be negatively impacted, the extent of the impact cannot be reasonably estimated at this time.
+First identified in late 2019 and now known as COVID-19, the outbreak has impacted millions of individuals in the United States and worldwide.
+In response, the United States federal government and individual state and local governments have implemented measures to combat the outbreak that have impacted business operations.
+During fiscal year 2020, the Organization's operations were impacted, as shelter-in-place orders and government mandates to social distance reduced the ability to perform field canvassing during the period.
+The Organization has moved to mitigate the impact by reducing expenditures, actively managing cash balances, and transitioning field canvassers to phone canvass activities.
+Due to significant uncertainty surrounding the situation, management's judgment regarding the impact of the pandemic may change in the future.
+The extent of the future impact cannot be reasonably estimated at this time.

-Note 3 - Liquidity and Availability of Resources
+Note 4 - Liquidity and Availability of Resources

-The Organization has \$1,108,367 of financial assets available within one year of December 31, 2019 to meet cash needs for general expenditure consisting of cash of \$586,219, contributions receivable of \$8,240, and amounts due from affiliates of \$513,908.
+The Organization has \$1,538,522 of financial assets available within one year of December 31, 2020 to meet cash needs for general expenditure consisting of cash of \$985,927, contributions receivable of \$14,741, and amounts due from affiliates of \$537,854.
 None of these financial assets are subject to donor or other contractual restrictions that make them unavailable for general expenditure within one year of the statement of financial position date.
-As of December 31, 2019, the Organization also has contributions receivable of \$8,240 that are subject to implied time restrictions or purpose restrictions, making these receivables unavailable to meet cash needs for general expenditure within one year.
+As of December 31, 2020, the Organization also has contributions receivable of \$4,261 that are subject to implied time restrictions or purpose restrictions, making these receivables unavailable to meet cash needs for general expenditure within one year.

-The Organization has a goal to maintain financial assets, which consist of cash and short-term investments, on hand to meet 60 days of normal operating expenses, which are, on average, approximately \$1,460,000 at December 31, 2019.
+The Organization has a goal to maintain financial assets, which consist of cash and short-term investments, on hand to meet 60 days of normal operating expenses, which are, on average, approximately \$1,000,000 at December 31, 2020.
 The Organization has a policy to structure its financial assets to be available as its general expenditures, liabilities, and other obligations come due.
 In addition, as part of its liquidity management, the Organization invests cash in excess of daily requirements in various bank depository accounts.

-The Organization's net assets consist of donor-restricted contributions of \$102,280 at December 31, 2019.
+The Organization's net assets consist of donor-restricted contributions of \$114,214 at December 31, 2020.
 Income from donor-restricted contributions is restricted for specific purposes and, therefore, is not available for general expenditure.

-Note 4 - Related Party Transactions
+Note 5 - Related Party Transactions

 The Organization is affiliated with Clean Water Fund (CWF) through some common board membership.
-The Organization is also affiliated with Citizens Campaign Inc. (CCI).
+The Organization is also affiliated with Citizens Campaign Inc. (CCI) with some employees serving on CCI's board.
 CCI is a separate corporation that shares offices and expenses with the Organization.
 The Organization does not have rights to the assets of the affiliated entities, nor is it liable for the liabilities incurred by CWF or CCI.
 CWF, a national 501(c)(3) organization, conducts research and educational programs.
 CCI, a C corporation, provides management and project consulting for organizations that are interested in canvass-based projects.
-The Organization acts as a paymaster for the affiliated entities for shared office space, equipment usage, and certain employees with their associated expenses.
+The Organization acts as a paymaster for the affiliated entities for shared office space, equipment usage, and certain employees, with their associated expenses.
 Shared expenses and allocations of personnel and overhead expenses are recorded in a due to/due from affiliated account.
 The affiliated entities remit an estimated amount to the Organization to cover monthly expenses.
 The difference is then reconciled and applied to the subsequent month's activity.
 Interest on balances between the Organization and the affiliated entities is calculated at 5 percent per annum.

-Note 4 - Related Party Transactions (Continued)
+Note 5 - Related Party Transactions (Continued)